Updated March 15, 2023

 Difference Between Hadoop and HBase

-- Hadoop Distributed File System (HDFS): Hadoop includes distributed storage system, the Hadoop Distributed File System (HDFS).
-HDFS is the master-slave architecture which stores data across the cluster.
-Data distributed on several slave nodes by the master node in the form block.
-Master node is called as Namenode and slave nodes are called as Datanode.
-HDFS is easily expandable and stores huge amount of data on Datanodes.
-HDFS has configurable replication factor with default value 3 which can be editable.
+- Hadoop Distributed File System (HDFS): Hadoop includes a distributed storage system, the Hadoop Distributed File System (HDFS).
+HDFS is the master-slave architecture that stores data across the cluster.
+Data is distributed on several slave nodes by the master node in the form of a block.
+The master node is called Namenode and slave nodes are called Datanode.
+HDFS is easily expandable and stores a huge amount of data on Datanodes.
+HDFS has a configurable replication factor with a default value of 3 which can be editable.

-- Yarn: YARN stands for Yet another resource navigator which computing resources such as manages CPU and memory, scheduling of resource requests.
+- Yarn: YARN stands for Yet another resource navigator that computing resources such as manages CPU and memory, and scheduling of resource requests.

 Fig. Apache Hadoop Framework

-HBase (Hadoop Database) is a non-relational and Not Only SQL i.e. NoSQL database that runs on the top of Hadoop as a distributed and scalable big data store.
-It is open source database in which data is stored in the form of rows and columns, in that cell is an intersection of columns and rows.
 Region server serves data for reading/write operations.
-All the HBase data is stored in HDFS file.
+All the HBase data is stored in the HDFS file.
 The HDFS Datanode stores the data that the Region Server is managing.
 The HDFS Namenode keeps metadata information for all the physical data blocks that comprise the files.

-Versioning is used to track cell changes, which keeps the track of contents version.
+Versioning is used to track cell changes, which keeps the track of content version.
 From that it any version of content can be retrieved.
-Each cell value includes ‘version’ attribute with respect to the timestamp to retrieve cell.
+Each cell value includes the ‘version’ attribute with respect to the timestamp to retrieve the cell.
 Each value in the map is an uninterrupted array of bytes.
-The map is indexed by a row key, column key, and a timestamp.
+The map is indexed by a row key, column key, and timestamp.
 The architecture of HBase is highly scalable, sparse, distributed, persistent, and multidimensional-sorted maps.

-Head to Head Comparison Between Hadoop vs HBase (Infographics)
+Head to Head Comparison Between Hadoop and HBase (Infographics)

 Key Differences between Hadoop vs HBase